 Many visitors spend their days on St. Maarten looking forward to the nights.
 The Dutch side of the island is home to all of its 13 casinos, where you can play the slots and place bets on table games well into the night.
 St. Maarten is also known for its club scene, so if you're looking to have fun, this is a great spot for a getaway.

-You'll find several beaches to choose from in the area.
-Regardless of whether you prefer being around other people, or you prefer a quieter spot, you should be able to find just the right beach.
-Click on the name of the beach to get additional information about that individual beach.
+You'll find an abundance of beaches to choose from in the area.
+Whether you enjoy people watching, or you prefer having more of the sand to yourself, you should be able to find just the right beach.
+Just click on the beach names for a detailed article concerning that individual beach.

 Great Bay: Great Bay, located on the southern end of the island and in the heart of the capital, features a two mile long beach filled with lush white sand and beautiful palms.
 An extended boardwalk adds a party atmosphere to the beach.

-Looking for a bit of action?
-Vacationers hoping to test their luck in some gaming action will discover plenty of places to do so in this area.
+Looking for some action?
+Guests wanting to try their luck will have quite a few places to go in this area.

-Casino Royale offers a wide array of games for patrons to enjoy, including Baccarat, Blackjack, Craps, Poker - 3 card, and Poker - Caribbean Stud.
+Casino Royale has a collection of games for patrons to play, including Baccarat, Blackjack, Craps, Poker - 3 card, and Poker - Caribbean Stud.
 The largest casino on the island of St. Maarten, Casino Royale boasts 14,000 square feet of electric gaming atmosphere.
 Not only are there over 450 slot machines with classic and modern video machines, but there are 20 live game tables including both French and American roulette.

 And it doesn't end there.
 The lack of border patrol means that when you finish touring St. Maarten, you can head over to French St. Martin without any trouble at all.
 With so much fun and culture to soak up on both islands, you'll definitely want to return time and again.